Content Marketing Guide for Local Business

 Website Blog Article Types

 With the question of frequency of monthly article publishing in mind, it is instructive to describe the most effective Blog post Types.
-The following Blog Types are ideally suited to the small and mid-size local companies striving to create valuable visitor content, satisfy the search engines as to ranking .
+The following Blog Types are ideally suited to the small and mid-size local companies striving to create valuable visitor content and satisfy the search engines as to ranking.

-1. List Posts -creating a list post (whether with bullet points or numbered) get high marks for time on site, bounce rate and share-ability.
+1. List Posts -creating a list post (whether with bullet points or numbered) gets high marks for time on site, bounce rate, and shareability.
 This is likely because of the ease of reading as people tend to scan text.
 The fact that lists can have “headings” allows your content to create interest and engagement with the text.

-1. Question & Answer Post –This post type is ideally suited to building your brands authority by engaging an established “Influencer” in a Q&A discussion.
-Once you have identified and established a networking relationship with an authority of influence within your market niche, you can reach out to them and with the request to include their views in a new Blog-post article.
+1. Question & Answer Post –This post type is ideally suited to building your brand’s authority by engaging an established “Influencer” in a Q&A discussion.
+Once you have identified and established a networking relationship with an authority of influence within your market niche, you can reach out to them and request to include their views in a new blog post article.

-1. New Service or Product Announcement –The products or services you have developed and promote will be a valuable topic theme for a Blog-post article.
+1. New Service or Product Announcement –The products or services you have developed and promoted will be a valuable topic theme for a blog post article.
 This is of particular value when you are writing about an upcoming launch.
-This will be easy to develop because of your knowledge about the features or benefits of the new product or service, what problem or opportunity is being targeted and what went into the development and decision to bring the product/service to market.
+This will be easy to develop because of your knowledge about the features or benefits of the new product or service, what problem or opportunity is being targeted, and what went into the development and decision to bring the product/service to market.

 • Events, Conferences, TV special coverage